pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 ![[Screen Shot 2023-04-17 at 12.01.28 PM.png]]

 - We'll click on 'Answer this question' to answer it.
 The question and answer will show up on our Amazon's product page.

+- Some users might inquire about their orders or other personal matters in this public Q&A. Make sure to avoid giving out too much information (since it's public), and redirect them back to the normal service channel instead.

 - We only have one chance to answer these questions, and the answers will be public.
 Please make sure the answer is correct and proper before submitting.

 ### Order Feedback